 5. The Makers Mill

-Keswick’s prestigious Theatre by The Lake offers a great range of plays and performances year round.
+Keswick’s prestigious Theatre by The Lake offers a great range of plays and performances year-round.
 The full programme of events can be found online, so you can book your tickets in advance or can simply pop in and see what’s available on the day.
 For the season's main productions, an incredibly talented and versatile cast of in-house actors will play out all of the characters in an eclectic selection of plays.
 There is a main stage as well as a studio space for smaller and more intimate performances.
 This wonderful theatre famously started out as the humble ‘Blue Box’ mobile theatre, taking shows to theatre-starved towns in post-war Britain before finally becoming a permanent feature in Keswick and eventually being replaced by the theatre building that exists now.
 The Lakeside Café Restaurant next door offers great views out over Derwentwater.
-Guests with Sally's Cottages can also receive discounts on some tickets!

 This local craft brewery, launched in 2006, is just a 5-minute walk from the town centre and a lot of work is being done to transform the building into a great space for visiting ale lovers.
-You can take part in a 1-hour brewery tour to learn about the brewing process and sample their range of ales.
-The tours start at 11am and 2pm and it’s worth booking in advance of arrival, as spaces can be limited.
+You can take part in a 1-hour brewery tour to learn about the brewing process and sample their range of ales; it's worth booking because spaces are limited.
 Afterwards, you can relax in the bar or you can purchase some of your favourite ales from the shop.
-The central location of the brewery means that groups can enjoy sampling the range of the ales without needing to allocate a driver, simply walk back to your accommodation or book a taxi!
+The central location of the brewery means that groups can enjoy sampling the range of ales without needing to allocate a driver, simply walk back to your accommodation or book a taxi!
 If you fancy being right next door to the brewery, be sure to take a look at Brews Cottage!